acm-dbit/mongodb-workshop/README.md

 #### Functions

  - **sort()**
-    - Sort funtion can be used to sort the result of the query based on a key
+    - Sort function can be used to sort the result of the query based on a key
     - For ascending set the value of the key to 1 and for descending set it to -1
     - Eg:- SORT (desc)